s0ck37/s0ck37.github.io/_posts/2023-07-29-htb-writeup-socket.md

 print(ws.recv())
 ```

-It does not respond with anything, but I can see in that qreader is sending some json data, so I will try to send an empty json object.
+It does not respond with anything, but I can see in the decompiled code that is sending some json data, so I will try to send an empty json object.

 ```python
 import websocket